4th of July Fruit and Cheese Platter

-When it comes to the 4th of July celebrations, I’m all about keeping things fun, festive, and super simple.
+When it comes to 4th of July celebrations, I’m all about keeping things fun, festive, and super simple.
 That’s why this Fruit and Cheese Platter is always my go-to.
 It’s got everything you need: fresh, juicy berries, creamy white cheddar, and a color scheme that screams red, white, and blue.
-Plus, it’s ridiculously easy to put together.
+It’s such an easy appetizer to put together.

 Whether you’re hosting a backyard BBQ, heading to a potluck, or just looking for a snack to munch on while watching fireworks, this platter has you covered.
-Let me show you how to make it in no time!
+You can make it in no time, making it the perfect last-minute appetizer!

 How to Make 4th of July Fruit and Cheese Platter